ivanciric/productnft/README.md

 ### **How It Works:**

 1. **Install WooNFT**: Easily integrate the plugin with your WooCommerce store.
-2. **Select Products for NFT Variant**: Choose which products you want to offer as unique NFT variants.
+2. **AI Generates Art**: Unique art for each NFT based on your product.
-3. **AI Generates Art**: Unique art for each NFT based on your product.
+3. **User gets the NFT in his email**: No need to create a wallet, everything is done seamlessly.